-The exact translation of this classic dish is chicken in wine; but it is so much more.
+The exact translation of Coq au Vin is chicken in wine; but it is so much more.
 There are so many layers of flavor built up in this recipe inspired by Julia Child.
 The mushrooms are quartered rather than sliced; so they have a more toothsome feel in your mouth.
 The pearl onions are first browned and then braised in wine and herbs.
 These vegetables are then added to your chicken that’s already been simmered in wine, herbs,and garlic.
 The result is just mouthwatering!
-Serve with carbs or quinoa and a green vegetable.
+Serve with mashed potatoes, rice, noodles or quinoa and a green vegetable.
 This recipe freezes very well.
 Make a batch, freeze it and you’ll always be ready for guests!

 Note: This is a terrific recipe to make for Passover.
 Use your favorite Passover oil, thicken it by substituting potato starch for the flour and serve it with Passover noodles or quinoa and a green vegetable.